-The study area is comprised of agricultural and residential area.
-A majority of the area is non developable without direct infrastructure improvements by the developer and City of Brookings.
-The City has initiated a development plan whereby it intends to expand into the geographical area and provide infrastructure improvements where private developers will not.
+The study area is comprised of agricultural and industrial area.
+A majority of the area is non developable without direct street and drainage improvements by the developer and City of Brookings.
+The City has initiated a development plan whereby it intends to expand into the geographical area and provide street and drainage improvements where private developers will not.